Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 Heating: Gas central heating included.

-Parking: Parking for two cars in a shared parking area close by.
-There is a private garden to the front and side of the property.
+Parking: There is parking for two cars in a graveled, shared area to the side of the cottages.

 Celebrations: For larger celebrations this cottage can be internally linked to neighbouring Keeper’s Cottage, to become a large five bedroom house.